Safety Tips & Information Related to Localized Flooding

 - According to the Minnesota State Climatology Office, 2013-2018 has been the wettest six year period on record.

 - Over these six years, we have received an extra 30 inches of precipitation.

 The start of 2019 has presented a challenge to water management organizations across the state.
-Continued above-average precipitation coupled with a substantial winter snowpack has led to elevated and sustained water levels throughout the RWMWD, and throughout the state of Minnesota.
-We are trying to balance the needs across our entire 65 square mile watershed and have been working diligently with our city partners to reduce the risk of flooding to structures.
+Continued above-average precipitation coupled with a substantial winter snowpack has led to elevated and sustained water levels throughout the RWMWD, and elsewhere in the state of Minnesota.
+We are trying to balance needs across our entire 65 square mile watershed and have been working diligently with our city partners to reduce the risk of flooding to structures.
 So far, we have been fortunate in that no homes have been flooded by surface waters.